keu/docs/software_versioned_docs/version-0.25/airflow-api.md

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-### Create a Service Account via the Astronomer Software CLI
+### Create a Service Account via the Astronomer CLI

-To create a Deployment-level Service Account via the Astronomer Software CLI:
+To create a Deployment-level Service Account via the Astronomer CLI:

-1. Authenticate to the Astronomer Software CLI by running:
+1. Authenticate to the Astronomer CLI by running:
    ```
    astro auth login <your-base-domain>
    ```